pmunts/muntsos/README.txt

        package dependency chains.
 Now if you remove the gcc package, all the corresponding free pascal compiler and library packages will be removed as well.

+     * 22 January 2024 -- First cut at the Raspberry Pi 5 kernel is done.
+       Much testing and verification needs to be performed.

 Quick Setup Instructions for the Impatient